open-estuary/github-blog-source/source/_posts/Hardware-Boards.md

 tags: Hardware Boards
 ---

-Currently, we totally support <a href="/tags/D01/">D01</a> and <a href="/tags/D02/">D02</a> hardware boards, and more other boards will be expected to enable in future, for the detail difference between them, please see following information.
+Currently, we totally support <a href="/tags/D01/">D01</a> and <a href="/tags/D02/">D02</a> hardware boards, and more other boards will be expected to enable in future.
+The basic difference between them are shown as follows, more detail information about them, please refer to:
+<a href="/tags/D01/">D01 system hacking</a>
+<a href="/tags/D02/">D02 system hacking</a>

 ##Overview